Eric Healey

-Eric M. Healey (born January 20, 1975 in Hull, Massachusetts) is an American retired professional ice hockey player.
+Eric M. Healey (born January 20, 1975) is an American retired professional ice hockey player.
 He most last played with EHC Black Wings Linz of the Austrian EBEL and had formerly played in the National Hockey League with the Boston Bruins, appearing in 2 games during the 2005–06 season.

 Playing career

 Undrafted, Healey was a product of the ECAC's R.P.I.
 Engineers.
 He spent four successful years with the Engineers, capturing All-Conference and All-American Honours before signing with the Calgary Flames on September 22, 1998.

 Healey split his first pro year with the Flames AHL affiliate the Saint John Flames, and their IHL affiliate the Orlando Solar Bears.
 In the following summer on July 26, 1999, Healey signed with the Phoenix Coyotes and played for their affiliate, the Springfield Falcons for two seasons.
 On September 4, 2002, Healey then signed with the Los Angeles Kings, making his mark with the Manchester Monarchs of the AHL with 73 points in 75 games in the 2002–03 season.

 Eric then signed with the Atlanta Thrashers to a one-year deal on August 12, 2003.
 He was however again unable to break into the NHL, playing with farm team the Chicago Wolves.
 He spent the 2004–05 season abroad with German side the Adler Mannheim.

 Healey then returned to North America in the following 2005–06 season and signed with the Boston Bruins on August 15, 2005.
 He again played primarily in the AHL with the Providence Bruins impressing enough to finally debut in the NHL with the Bruins on November 25, 2005.
 Healey was also selected as Captain to play for PlanetUSA in the AHL All-Star game.